-E. People know more about the behavior of other greatly feared animal species, such as lions, alligators, and greatly feared animal species, such as lions, alligators, and snakes, than they do about the behavior of bats.
+E. People know more about the behaviour of other greatly feared animal species, such as lions, alligators, and greatly feared animal species, such as lions, alligators, and snakes, than they do about the behaviour of bats.

 A. Within a century after its construction, the system would react inappropriately and might accidentally start a nuclear war.

 B. The system would be destroyed if an explosion of a large meteorite occurred in the Earth’s atmosphere.